 The area is identified as having "limited sensitivity to change due to the limited historic integrity and characteristic townscape features."
-Threats to local character include: "New built development on the public green spaces that alters pedestrian and ecological connectivity through the area" and "loss of green space including grass verges, public open space and private gardens that would alter the character of the
+Threats to local character include: "New built development on the public green spaces that alters pedestrian and ecological connectivity through the area" and "loss of green space including grass verges, public open space and private gardens that would alter the character of the area".

-VALE OF WHITE HORSE DC: LANDSCAPE CHARACTER ASSESSMENT (HDA, 2017)
+ASSESSMENT (HDA, 2017)